-Exemplary (3 Points) Recognized (2 Points) Acceptable (1 Point) Unacceptable (0 Points) N/A Anti-bullying, Cyber-bullying and Dating Violence awareness and education Consistent/ on-going guidance activities and/or student leadership group to monitor and address issue Several in-class guidance activities X Campus/Grade level activity Not addressed Percentage of students participating in one or more of the following extracurricular activities: sports, marching band, cheerleading and dance team 50% or more 40%-49% X 30-39% Less than 30%
+Exemplary (3 Points) Recognized (2 Points) Acceptable (1 Point) Unacceptable (0 Points) N/A Anti-bullying, Cyber-bullying and Dating Violence awareness and education Consistent/ on-going guidance activities and/or student leadership group to monitor and address issue Several in-class guidance activities Campus/Grade level activity Not addressed Percentage of 7 & 8th grade students participating in one or more-school sponsored extracurricular activities 50% or more 40%-49% 30-39% Less than 30%

 Second Language Acquisition (HB5): CSISD Students at all levels have the opportunity to participate in English as a Second Language (ESL), if they qualify.
 In grades K-6, the district's Spanish/English bilingual education program is two-way dual language immersion model including Spanish and English Speakers.
 Support for both groups, including higher level Spanish courses and at least one core subject taught in Spanish, continues into middle school.

 CSISD high school students have the opportunity to pursue courses of study in French, German, Latin and Spanish.
 All four languages have courses through AP level IV.
 Spanish goes all the way to AP Spanish V.

-Exemplary (3 Points) Recognized (2 Points) Acceptable (1 Point) Unacceptable (0 Points) N/A Bilingual/Dual Language program Two-way bilingual education model implemented Developmental (late-exit) bilingual model implemented Early exit bilingual model implemented No bilingual program implemented Campuses Receive District Rating

-Staff Certification in bilingual education and/or English as a Second Language no later than at the end of their first year of employment as a teacher in CSISD All elementary and intermediate school core teachers and middle school ELA (including SPED) certified; all high school teachers trained in sheltered instruction All elementary and intermediate school core teachers (including SPED) ESL certified; secondary core teachers trained in sheltered instruction Certified bilingual/ESL staff in ESL classes (including SPED) serving ESL/bilingual students No bilingual/ESL certified staff Language other than English (LOTE) options for students at the high school level 5 or more LOTE offered with possibility for AP credit in at least 4 languages At least 4 LOTE offered with possibility for AP credit in at least one language 2-3 LOTE offered in a sequence of 3 years Only 1 LOTE offered Percentage of students advancing at least one proficiency level (year over year) in TELPAS 9-12: 70% or better 9-12: 60-69% 9-12: 50-59% 9-12: Below 50% X
+Exemplary (3 Points) Recognized (2 Points) Acceptable (1 Point) Unacceptable (0 Points) N/A Bilingual/Dual Language program Two-way bilingual education model implemented Developmental (late-exit) bilingual model implemented Early exit bilingual model implemented No bilingual program implemented Staff Certification in bilingual education and/or English as a Second Language no later than at the end of their first year of employment as a teacher in CSISD All elementary and intermediate school core teachers and middle school ELA (including SPED) certified; all high school teachers trained in sheltered instruction All elementary and intermediate school core teachers (including SPED) ESL certified; secondary core teachers trained in sheltered instruction Certified bilingual/ESL staff in ESL classes (including SPED) serving ESL/bilingual students No bilingual/ESL certified staff Percentage of students advancing at least one proficiency level (year over year) in TELPAS 70% or better 60-69% 50-59% X 56% Below 50%